 - Inform patients that you want to write and publish a case report based on their medical records, and ask for written consent.
 Such consent should be written in the patient’s preferred language, be understandable to the patient, explain how the patient’s personal health information will be used, and inform of possible confidentiality issues.
 Both the patient and the healthcare professional must sign the consent document.

-- Anonymise all personal data in your case report.
-Anonymisation is the process of removing any personal data from your case report in such a way that nobody, even the person involved, could identify the patient.
+- Anonymize all personal data in your case report.
+Anonymization is the process of removing any personal data from your case report in such a way that nobody, even the person involved, could identify the patient.
 This process includes removing all personal data, such as names, birthdate, height, weight, ethnicity, address, country, city, hospital, and gender.
 Particular attention should be paid to removing identifiable information from images, such as photos of patients or distinctive parts of their body, x-rays, laparoscopic images, ultrasound images, pathology slides, and lab data.

 Are there any tools that can help me?